 In my biased opinion, Kerry is the most beautiful part of Ireland although I’m sure you’ll agree with me when you get here.
 Everything is on show: beaches, mountains, rivers, lakes, bogs, woods.

 The Wild Atlantic Way, which snakes along the Irish Atlantic coast, is the longest coastal route in the world.
-Kerry is one of the counties that this magnificent trail travels through and I’ve written a number of posts showcasing Kerry’s contribution to the Wild Atlantic Way.
+Kerry is one of the counties that this magnificent trail travels through and I’ve written a number of posts showcasing the Kerry stretch of the route.

 Along with scenery, Kerry has a wealth of historical and cultural attractions.
 Having such a high concentration of sights in a small area makes Kerry a microcosm of Ireland.
 But if your time is short this post will help you to decide what places to visit in Kerry.